 Frequently Asked Questions

-About Gary Ransone: I’m licensed in California as an attorney, general contractor and real estate broker.
-I’ve been involved with various aspects of construction and building since 1980.
-I’ve worked for many years both “in the trenches” and around the construction business, first as a laborer starting in 1980, then carpenter, remodeler, general building contractor and developer.
-I’ve been a licensed contractor since 1992 and a licensed attorney since 1989 focused on construction law.
-I litigated construction cases for many years before numerous courts in California and also worked as a mediator and arbitrator in construction related cases.
-I’m the managing member of The Contractor’s Legal Kit, LLC, seller and owner of the forms and agreements on this site.
-My publications and speaking engagements have included: author of the revised Contractor’s Legal Kit forms, author of The Contractor’s Legal Kit, 344 pages, Builderburg Group (1996) and Second Edition (2003); author of numerous articles on construction contracts, construction law and contract administration published in different national builder’s magazines, author of numerous contracts for The Reader’s Digest Guide to Home Improvement with template contracts for owners & contractors; I edited Mechanic’s Liens book (1998) by Nolo Press.
-I’ve been a speaker on the importance of good construction agreements at numerous builder’s conferences from San Francisco to the East Coast.
+His publications and speaking engagements have included: author of The Contractor’s Legal Kit, 2023 Digital Edition; author of The Contractor’s Legal Kit, 344 pages, Builderburg Group (1996) and Second Edition (2003); author of numerous articles on construction contracts, construction law and contract administration published in numerous different national builder’s magazines, author of numerous contracts for The Reader’s Digest Guide to Home Improvement with template contracts for owners & contractors; edited Mechanic’s Liens book (1998) by Nolo Press.
+He’s been a speaker on the topic of construction agreements at numerous national and regional builder’s conferences from San Francisco to the East Coast.

-On many computers, to open the folder with The Contractor’s Legal Kit forms, double click on the Contractor’s Legal Kit folder to open and view its contents on your computer.
+Best practice is to save The Contractor’s Legal Kit zip folder zip folder to your computer before opening The Contractor’s Legal Kit zip folder.
+Once the zip folder is saved on your computer, on many computers, to open the folder with The Contractor’s Legal Kit forms and Guide, double click on The Contractor’s Legal Kit folder that has been saved to your computer to open and view its contents on your computer.
 A Windows based computer will open the zip file up, while its still in zip form, and you can pull out individual files, or all files.
-A Macintosh will extract all the contents automatically and create a new folder with all of the files inside of it.
+Many Apple computers should extract all the contents of the zip folder automatically and create a new folder with all of the files inside of it.

-On a Windows based computer, you can also right-click The Contractor’s Legal Kit folder (or right-click and drag anywhere) on the zip file and 'extract' the contents.
+On many Windows based computers, you can also right-click The Contractor’s Legal Kit folder (or right-click and drag anywhere) on the zip file and 'extract' the contents.
 This will create a new folder, with the name of the zip file, with all of the contents of the zip file inside of it.